9brada6/tabs-with-posts/development.md

 ### Query Settings

-- Make Category/Author/ORderby Query Settings Better.

-- Make hideLeft/showRight javascript animations work.

-- Remove flash of content in categories.
-- Remove order from orderby that does not depend, like post__in

-- Add meta_key for the post order.
+- Finish Advanced Arguments.

 - Date Filter: Hide note 2 when not necessary.
 Change name of note 2.
 Bring last
 - checkbox(last days to first checkbox).
 Change the first note to a good explication(hard).

-- Post order remove flash of content.
-- Finish Advanced Arguments.
+- Meta-Key: Add meta_key for the post order or separately.
+- Remove order from orderby that does not depend, like post__in

 ### Plugins